( in most sites some of these updates are already integrated.)

 Addition in "The sheep

-... some extreme self invalidation or servile behaviour ...
+... extreme disproportionate self-deprecation or servile behaviour ... ...

-instance by Peter Gariaev PhD (Pjotr Garajajev) shows, that cells, even
+instance by Dr. Peter Gariaev (Pjotr Garajajev), shows that cells, and

-the genetic substance DNA, also store light particles and communicate by
+even the genetic substance DNA, also store light particles and communicate

-waves, and so learn by several influences.
-Several spiritual and healing
+by waves, and so learn through several influences.
+Several spiritual and

-groups are now searching methods to activate the sleeping potential of the
+healing groups are now searching for methods to activate the untapped

-DNA: this concerns an energetic "twelve strand DNA", that
+potential of DNA: this concerns an initially energetic "twelve strand

-This is also a bridge for entering the realities beyond physical consciousness without leaving the physical body, by a method named in Hebrew "Merkabah".
+...
+This is also a bridge for entering the realities beyond physical consciousness without leaving the physical body, by a method called "Merkabah" in Hebrew.

 the end of the footnote* of "Inspiration"

-The Catholic Saint Teresa of Ávila wrote in "Interior Castle", that "half learned" priests, who don't understand true gifts of God's mercy, cannot help to find out the difference between true and false ones.
+The Catholic Saint Teresa of Ávila wrote in "Interior Castle" that "half learned" priests, who don't understand true gifts of God's mercy, cannot help in distinguishing between true and false ones.